-The law on insolvency defines the judicial reorganization as a procedure applicable to an insolvent debtor - legal person -, with the purpose of paying its debts according to a receivables payment schedule.
-This procedure involves several steps, namely: the preparation, the approval, the confirmation, the implementation and the compliance with a reorganization plan that may provide, inexhaustibly:
+The law on insolvency defines the judicial reorganization as a procedure applicable to an insolvent debtor – legal person -, with the purpose of paying its debts according to a receivables payment schedule.
+This procedure involves several steps presented below by our Romanian lawyers.
+These are: the preparation, the approval, the confirmation, the implementation and the compliance with a reorganization plan that may provide, inexhaustibly:

 Therefore, judicial reorganization implies that the company would be insolvent and is distinct from the reorganization of legal entities stipulated by the Romanian Civil Code which does not require the insolvency and which states that this is carried out through merger, division or transformation.

 Merger or division of a company is done in two stages.
 In the first stage, the general assembly of each company taking part in these procedures decide the start of the procedures and charge the directors with drafting the merger or division project.
+Our Romanian lawyers can assist durign this step.
 Romanian Law no. 31/1990 on companies establishes certain elements that must be provided in the merger or division project.
 The second step, namely the merger or division itself, implies that the supreme governing bodies of the companies involved in the operation approve the merger or division in accordance to the draft drawn up by the directors.

 As can be seen from the above definitions offered by the Romanian legislation in the field, the effects that reorganization can produce are creating effects, modifying or extinguishing, according to the forms the reorganization takes.